TriremeSolutions/AirBnB_clone/README.md

 [BaseModel] (43c18b6d-9816-4f50-9873-1d7501a68f57) {'id': '43c18b6d-9816-4f50-9873-1d7501a68f57', 'created_at': datetime.datetime(2022, 6, 4, 14, 26, 20, 15330), 'updated_at': datetime.datetime(2022, 6, 4, 14, 26, 20, 15394), 'name': 'John Doe'}
 ```

-This will start the command interpreter with the prompt `(hbnb)`.
-From here, you can enter any of the commands listed above, followed by the required arguments.
-For example:

 ## contributors